DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 You're back?
 Good.
 Let's see what you wrote.

-First of all, you considered how many sums can an array of *N* numbers produce.
+First of all, you might have considered how many sums can an array of *N* numbers produce.
 Let's call the numbers n<sub>i</sub>, so a sum encompassing all the numbers would look like:

 n<sub>0</sub> + n<sub>1</sub> + n<sub>2</sub> + ... + n<sub>N</sub>